What Are Life Insurance Live Transfers?

 A life insurance live transfer is a phone lead where a call center agent has already contacted, screened, and qualified a prospect before connecting them directly to your phone line.
 Unlike web leads where you call a form submission, live transfers put you in a real-time conversation with someone who has already confirmed they are interested in life insurance coverage and meets your qualification criteria.

-According to industry benchmarks from the Insurance Marketing Alliance, live transfers consistently produce the highest close rates of any paid lead type — averaging 15–25% compared to 8–15% for exclusive web leads and 3–7% for aged leads.
+In practice, live transfers consistently produce the highest close rates of any paid lead type — averaging 15–25%, compared with 8–15% for exclusive web leads and 3–7% for aged leads.
 The higher cost per lead is offset by dramatically higher conversion rates and shorter sales cycles.

 How the Transfer Process Works